How to Apply

 Submit your application

-The instructions on the portal are self-evident in most cases, but there are a few cases that require you to insert specific information in order to apply to SOCIAL AI:
+The instructions on the portal are self-evident in most cases, but there are a few cases that require you to insert specific information in order to apply to the Social AI CDT:

-- On the “Research” page you should select the SOCIAL CDT Director, Professor Alessandro Vinciarelli, as your proposed supervisor.
+- On the “Research” page you should select the Social AI CDT Director, Professor Alessandro Vinciarelli, as your proposed supervisor.
+For the research title field underneath, please input “Social AI PhD”, advising “No” to the question, “Have you contacted the Supervisor?”.

 Please consider the following: